-A boy preacher named Isaac goes to a town in Nebraska called Gatlin and gets all the children to murder every adult in town.
-A young couple have a murder to report and they go to the nearest town (Gatlin) to seek help but the town seems deserted.
+A boy preacher named Isaac goes to Gatlin, Nebraska and gets all the children to murder every adult in town.
+A young couple on a road trip stop in Gatlin to report a murder and seek help, but the town seems deserted.
 They are soon trapped in Gatlin with little chance of getting out alive.Written by

 The murder rate is as high as an elephant's eye in this flaccid adaptation of Stephen King's short story.
 While driving through Nebraska en route to a new job, medico Burt (Peter Horton) and his wife Vicky (a PR-Terminator Linda Hamilton) nearly run over a mutilated boy who staggers from the cornfields.
 Seeking help, they enter the town of Gatlin, whose under-20 residents have butchered their parents per the decree of junior-grade holy roller Isaac (John Franklin), who preaches the word of a being called "He Who Walks Behind the Rows."
 King's original story (from his 1978 collection Night Shift) was a lean and brutal melange of Southern-Gothic atmosphere and E.C.
 Comics-style gore, which script Greg Goldsmith effectively neutralizes by adding a youthful narrator (a grating Robbie Kiger) and putting an upbeat spin on the story's morbid conclusion.
 Fritz Kiersch's direction is TV-movie flat, with the sole inspired moment (hideous religious iconography glimpsed during a bloody "service") delivered as a throwaway.
 Aside from Horton and Courtney Gains (as Isaac's hatchet man Malachai), the performances are dreadful, and the depiction of the Lovecraftian monster-god as a sort of giant gopher inspires more laughter than terror.
 Amazingly, the film spawned six sequels; Franklin (Cousin Itt in the Addams Family films) later appeared in and wrote 1999's Children of the Corn 666.

 9 of 16 people found this review helpful.